 On and off the court, I am two different people.
 When I’m on the court I’m all business, but I’m talking a lot trying to lead my team and trying to do whatever it takes to win.
 Off the court, I’m pretty quiet unless I get to know you, but other than that I normally just sit back and keep to myself.
 My time off the court has become that much more important these days with the recruitment process heating up.
 The process gets to be a lot sometimes, but I see it as a blessing.
 It was once very hectic in the beginning, but ever since I cut my list I’ve been able to just focus on five schools that way I make sure that I am making the right decision for myself.
 Not many people have the opportunity to go through what I am going through right now, so I just try to embrace it and look at all the good things that come out of it.

 It’s crazy to think that I start my senior year of high school in a couple of days.
 Time really does fly, I still remember walking into school as a freshman and now to think I’ll be graduating soon is very exciting, and I can’t wait.
 When I leave high school I want people to say “man he’s one of the best players to ever come out of North Carolina.”
 That’s the sort of legacy I want to leave behind and I think I’m very capable of doing just that.

-Corey Walker, a class of 2020 SF from Game Elite (FL), just picked up an offer from USC.
+Bensley Joseph, a class of 2021 PG from Cushing Academy (NJ), just picked up an offer from Miami.

-T.J.
-Berger, a class of 2020 PG from the Westtown School (PA)/NJ Shoreshots, just picked up an offer from Brown.
+Gabe Dorsey, a class of 2021 guard from The Hill School (PA), has picked up an offer from Providence.